kcranston/abc-classroom/README.md

 * student version of materials is published on a public GitHub repository
 * answer to an assignment is multiple choice question
 * answer to an assignment is code to be executed
-* answer to an assigment is free form text
+* answer to an assignment is free form text
 * partial answers to assignments receive partial credit
 * assignments contain public parts
 * assignments contain private parts